How to fix Trove articles

 When an entire article is fixed (when all the Electronically Translated Text correctly matches the text in the digitised image of the article), add the tag ‘vicfix-done’ to the article by clicking on the 'Add Tags' label.
 Make this a Public (not Private) tag.

-This tells us the article has been fixed, and our campaigns will be updated to show the progress of the articles corrected.
+Adding the 'vicfix-done' tag tells us that the article has been fixed, and our campaigns will be updated to show the progress of the articles corrected.